 What the rail industry is doing to support infrastructure workforce safety

-There is a strong focus across the sector on supporting Network Rail’s drive to improve infrastructure workforce safety, providing collaborative power to work between the many contributors needed to bring about lasting change.
+There is a strong focus across the sector on support for Network Rail’s drive to improve infrastructure workforce safety.
+It calls for the collaborative power that is needed—across the many contributors—to bring about lasting change.
 Five of the workforce safety strategic challenges map onto Network Rail's plans.

 Infrastructure Workforce Safety Strategic Challenge 1